-After completing their junior year of college, CSPI students attend a three week leadership training course in New London, Conn., "Officer Candidate Indoctrination.”
-Following college graduation, CSPI students attend the 17-week officer candidate school (OCS) also located in New London.
+After completing their junior year of college, CSPI students attend a three week leadership training course in New London, CT during the summer; “Officer Candidate Indoctrination.”
+Following, college graduation, CSPI students attend the 17-week officer candidate school (OCS) in New London, CT.
 Upon successful completion of OCS, graduates receive a commission as an ensign (O-1) and an assignment in one of the many exciting Coast Guard mission fields.

-CSPI Eligibility Requirements
+CSPI Eligibility Requirements:

-- Age: Have reached your 19th but not your 28th birthday as of September 30 of the fiscal year in which the selection panel convenes.
+- Age: Have reached your 19th but not your 27th birthday as of 30 September of the fiscal year in which the selection panel convenes.

-- Character Standards.
+- Character Standards:

-- Citizenship: Must be a U.S. citizen
+- Citizenship: Must be a U.S. Citizen.

-- Clearance: Must be eligible for a secret clearance
+- Clearance: Must be eligible for a Secret Clearance.

 - If single, may not have sole or primary custody of dependents.

-- Historically Black Colleges and Universities (HBCU)
+- Historically Black Colleges and Universities

-- Hispanic-Serving Institutions (HSI)
+- Predominantly Black Institutions

-- Tribal Colleges and Universities (TCU)
+- American Indian Tribally Controlled Colleges and Universities

-- Online degrees do not qualify.
+- Online Degrees: Online coursework and/or degrees do not qualify.

 - Grade Point Average: Must have at least a 2.5 GPA on a 4.0 scale.

-- May not have filed for bankruptcy in the last 10 years
+- May not have filed for bankruptcy in the last 10 years.

 - Military Service: